What we're doing

 A long-term commitment

-Stewardship agreements are initially committed to by landowners for up to 10 years with the intent that they'll be extended for rolling 5-year terms.
+Landowners initially commit to stewardship agreements for up to 10 years with the intent that they'll be extended for rolling 5-year terms.

-The fund contains over $3 million, generously donated by the Sidney Myer Fund and the Myer Foundation, John T Reid Charitable Trusts, the Vincent Fairfax Family Foundation and others.
-As we work towards our $10 million capital target by 2020, we'll have the capacity to support many more landowners.
+Generous donors include the Sidney Myer Fund and the Myer Foundation, John T Reid Charitable Trusts, the Vincent Fairfax Family Foundation and others.

 The stewardship agreement model will be more viable for farmers in the long-term than traditional conservation covenants because it's underpinned by a fund that will provide money for conservation in perpetuity.